SciCompKL/CoDiPack/documentation/TutorialB1_1.md

 template<typename Real>
 void func(std::vector<Real> const &x, std::vector<Real> &y);
 ~~~~
 which is already generalized for the computation type.
-The next codi::EvaluationHelper will call the function object
+The codi::EvaluationHelper will call the function object
 as `func(x,y)` where the type of `x` and `y` are vectors of CoDiPack types.
 The vector type can be specified by the
 user in the more generalized `evalHandle` versions of the codi::EvaluationHelper.
 The expected function interface can
 then be generalized for the vectors: